MITSUI & CO. GLOBAL STRATEGIC STUDIES INSTITUTE

 (2) Single-cell proteinsSingle-cell proteins are cells produced by cultivating and proliferating unicellular organisms, such as yeast and bacteria, and attempts are being made to use these materials as feed.
 Even unicellular organisms that are inadequate in terms of safety, palatability, and nutritional value in their natural state can be improved by breeding.
 While there have been issues with single-cell proteins in terms of price and supply volume, there are moves underway towards the large-scale production of single-cell proteins using methane contained in natural gas that is available at low cost in the United States.

 The US biotech start-up Calysta is seeking to achieve the large-scale production of single-cell proteins using bacteria fed on methane.
 The company plans to have a plant producing 20,000 tons/year in operation by the end of 2018, and to increase production to 200,000 tons/year in future.
 US grain major Cargill is supporting Calysta in this initiative.
 As part of its plans to expand its fish feed business, Cargill purchased EWOS, a Norwegian manufacturer of feed for use in salmon farming, in August 2015 at a price of EUR1.35 billion.
 Cargill’s support is likely to be aimed at building a diverse portfolio of fish feed raw materials.
-According to Calysta, at US$700 per ton, its single-cell protein feed is cheaper than fish meal, and has a long shelf life of one year.
+According to Calysta, its single-cell protein feed is cost-competitive to fish meal price, and has a long shelf life of one year.
 It appears that the feed will still be cheaper than fish meal even if the price of natural gas rises to US$10/mmBTU, and developing the business in the US, where low-priced natural gas of around US$3/mmBTU is available, makes sound business sense.
 Cultivating bacteria requires plant engineering capabilities, and Calysta acquired the element technologies required for large-scale production through its 2014 acquisition of Norway’s BioProtein, which has a track record in this field.
 Denmark’s Unibio and the US company White Dog Labs also have similar technologies, but the keys to business success are networks with feed manufacturers and aquaculturists, the procurement of low-cost natural gas, and plant engineering capabilities.

 Future opportunities and challenges in the fish feed industry